Controlling Goos-H\"anchen shifts in phosphorene via barrier and well

-In recent years, significant advances have been made in the study of electronic transport properties within graphene systems \cite{100}.
-As an example, we cite the quantum version of the Goos-Hänchen effect, originating from the complete reflection of particles at the interfaces between two distinct media.
-It was first observed by Hermann Fritz Gustav Goos and Hilda Hänchen \cite{200,300}, the Goos-Hänchen (GH) shift was theoretically explained by Artman in the late 1940s \cite{400}.
-Numerous studies focusing on various graphene-based nanostructures, such as single barrier \cite{500}, double barrier \cite{600}, and superlattices \cite{700}, have indicated that GH shifts can be amplified through transmission resonances.
-Additionally, these shifts can be controlled by adjusting the electrostatic potential and induced gap \cite{500}.
-Similarly to semiconductors, electric and magnetic barriers can modulate GH shifts in graphene, akin to observations in atomic optics \cite{800,900}.
-Crucially, research has highlighted the pivotal role played by GH shifts in determining the group velocity of quasiparticles along interfaces of graphene p-n junctions \cite{1000,1100}.
-Furthermore, investigations have revealed that the valley-dependent GH effect in strained graphene leads to varying group velocities for electrons near the K and K' valleys \cite{1200}.
+Recently, significant progress has been made in the study of electronic transport properties in graphene systems \cite{100,Akhavan2010, Bai2010}.
+One example is the quantum version of the Goos-Hänchen (GH) effect, which arises from the complete reflection of particles at the interfaces between two different media.
+It was first observed by Hermann Fritz Gustav Goos and Hilda Hänchen \cite{200,300}, the GH shifts were theoretically explained by Artman in the late 1940s \cite{400}.
+Several studies focusing on different graphene-based nanostructures, such as single barrier \cite{500}, double barrier \cite{600}, and superlattices \cite{700}, have shown that GH shifts can be enhanced by transmission resonances.
+In addition, these shifts can be controlled by adjusting the electrostatic potential and the induced gap \cite{500}.
+Similar to semiconductors, electrical and magnetic barriers can modulate GH shifts in graphene, similar to observations in atomic optics \cite{800,900}.
+Crucially, research has highlighted the central role of GH shifts in determining the group velocity of quasiparticles along the interfaces of graphene p-n junctions \cite{1000,1100}.
+Furthermore, investigations have shown that the valley-dependent GH effect in strained graphene leads to different group velocities for electrons near the valleys $K$ and $K'$ \cite{1200}.